cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 With `bpy` you have full access to the [Blender Python API](https://docs.blender.org/api/current/index.html).
 Let's step through examples of rendering a simple rigged model.

+Start by loading a blend file with animations.
+I used a rigged model of a dinosaur animated with keyframes that I created years ago called `raptor1.blend`.

 ```python
 # Import the Blender Python Module
 import bpy